 Having said that, times of testing in both Taekwondo and in life can be useful markers along the journey just to confirm that you are experiencing progress.
 I like that I am always learning and always teaching.

-After-thought: Once the testing was over, individuals were allowed to ask questions of me in a public forum.
+Once the testing was over, individuals were allowed to ask questions of me in a public forum.
 One of those questions came from my wife.
 She asked me why I did it?
 She said, “A lot has happened in the year leading up to this point of testing.
 At any point you could have decided not to move forward.
 Why did you do it?”
-“I decided to do it because I knew that if I did and was successful, it would allow me to work toward a fourth degree.
+After thinking for a moment I answered to the audience, “I decided to persevere because I knew that if I did and was successful, it would allow me to work toward a fourth degree.
 But if I didn’t, it would be the end.
 I didn’t want it to be the end.”